Report card: Bob Condotta grades the Seahawks’ Week 7 overtime loss to the Cardinals

 Michael Dickson didn’t have much work but continued what has been a fine season so far with a punt in the third quarter downed at the 7, though he surely would have preferred his final punt with 52 seconds left to have stayed out of the end zone.

-However, a penalty for leverage on Mayowa on Arizona’s field goal attempt with 2:57 left might have been the biggest misplay of the year for Seattle on special teams.
+However, a penalty for leverage on Benson Mayowa on Arizona’s field goal attempt with 2:57 left might have been the biggest misplay of the year for Seattle on special teams.

 Grade: B